mittinatten/word-games/README.md

 # Hangman and Wordle

-Solution to and expansion of exercises in Chapter 13 of [Haskell Programming From First Principles](https://haskellbook.com/).
+Solution to and expansion of exercises in Chapter 13 and 14 of [Haskell Programming From First Principles](https://haskellbook.com/).

 ```sh
 stack build